ab-anand/ZDrive/README.rst

 There is a number of such libraries already present with `Pydrive <https://github.com/googleworkspace/PyDrive>`__ being the most amazing.
 Pydrive has a lot of functionalities but there are certain major things that it lacks.
-The goal of this library is to address the most used actions performed i.e. uploading/downloading in a way that is easy-to-use and yet covers the users' requirements.
+The goal of this library is to address the mostly used actions performed i.e. uploading/downloading in a way that is easy-to-use and yet covers the users' requirements.

 Features